Navigation

 Physiotherapist at Bupa UK

-When working from home do you find yourself sitting for long periods of time without moving?
-Chair yoga is another fantastic way to fit exercise into your day – and one that you can even do while sat at your computer.
-Why not take five minutes to give it a go?
+When at home are you sitting for long periods of time without moving?
+Chair yoga is a fantastic way to exercise and you can do it while sat down.
+Why not take five minutes to give chair yoga a go?

 Get started by following along to this video or the written steps below.
-Bupa Health Advisor, Tom Galliano, will guide you through the movements.
+There are two parts of the chair yoga routine, first sitting in your chair and second standing next to your chair.
+Bupa Health Advisor, Tom Galliano, will guide you through the movements for the chair yoga poses.

 Part one – sat at your chair